ATU-Project300/.github/profile/README.md

 There are many examples of this such as Red Dead Redemption for the PlayStation 3 and Xbox 360.
 RPCS3 and Xenia are the emulators used for these consoles, both of which are updated very frequently.
 As mentioned previously, each update can change the state a given game is in, so it's not easy to declare one emulator better than the other for this particular game.

 There may also be issues with a user just not knowing which emulator to use for a particular game, regardless of how many emulators there are or other variables.

+## General overview

+At the time of writing, the Odyssey website functions as follows:

+* Games and Emulators are stored in a NoSQL database.

+* The database is accessible via our API.

+* The Angular website displays games data via the API.

+* Logged in users can rate their experience emulating a game.

+* This rating influences the average rating, which is displayed on the site.

+...and the WPF desktop app functions as follows:

+* Game and Emulator data is read from the API.

+* Games data can be viewed in more detail upon clicking a game cover.

+* From clicking a game cover, a game can be ran, where its emulator and game files are detected automatically.

+* Emulator data is used to allow for downloading emulators from the Emulator section of the app.